Skip to main content

 • drooling or difficulty swallowing

-• child is very pale or blue around lips
+• your child is very pale or blue around lips or fingernails

-• child is unusually sleepy or hard to wake
+• your child is unusually sleepy, hard to wake, or floppy

 home treatment

-• keep your child calm — crying makes symptoms worse
+• keep your child calm — crying and distress make symptoms worse

 • sit your child upright or hold them in your lap